Q: What types of payment does Christ Clinic accept?

 Q: Can I schedule an appointment for someone else?

 A: In order to help prevent no-show appointments, and to protect patient information, Christ Clinic does require that adult patients call to schedule their own appointments.
-If this is impossible due to a language barrier or a unique circumstance please call and speak with our Receptionist.
+If this is impossible due to a language barrier, please call and speak with our Receptionist.

 Q: What happens if I miss my appointment?

-A: Christ Clinic considers a no-show appointment to be one missed with no notice or less than a 4-hour notice.
-If a patient no-shows their first appointment at Christ Clinic, they may not be able to reschedule.
-If an established patient no-shows their appointment, they will be charged a flat fee of $25.00 for that missed appointment and will not be rescheduled until it is paid for.
+A: Christ Clinic considers a no-show appointment to be one missed with no notice or less than a 24-hour notice.
+If a patient no-shows their first appointment at Christ Clinic, they cannot be rescheduled.
+If an established patient no-shows their appointment twice, a policy warning letter is sent to the patient.
+Three no-shows in a year are grounds for dismissal from the clinic.

 Q: What happens if I’m late to my appointment?

 A: We understand that sometimes, unforeseen events prevent patients from arriving to their appointment on time.
-For this reason, providers and staff will do our best to accommodate late arrivals.
-There is a chance you will be asked to reschedule in the event that you are late for your appointment.
+For this reason, Christ Clinic offers a ten-minute grace period to late arrivals.
+Once the 10-minute window has closed, the appointment must be rescheduled and will be considered a no-show.

 What We Do